hacks-guide/Guide_Wii/_pages/en_US/bricks.md

 + If on a Wii Mini, and if a normal IOS80 was installed, see [Wi-Fi brick](wi-fi-brick).
 If steps to resolve the Wi-Fi brick failed, proceed.
 + Attempt to boot into [Recovery Mode](recovery-mode) (normal Wiis only).
 If the Wii boots into Recovery Mode, see [Wi-Fi brick](wi-fi-brick).
 If steps to resolve the Wi-Fi brick failed, proceed.
 + Reseat the disc drive and attempt to boot normally.
 If still unsuccessful, replace the disc drive.
 If still unsuccessful, proceed.
 + At this point, either there is a low level boot0/boot1 corruption, a NAND chip failure, or there is a wider unknown hardware failure.
-Good luck.
+Consider consulting online help or buying another Wii.